 Display of the Recorded Hours in Your Personio Account

-To see the recorded working hours in your account, log into the desktop version of Personio.
-In your profile, select the Attendance tab as usual.
+To see the recorded working hours in your account, log into the desktop version of Personio and go to My Profile > Attendance.

 The working hours are taken over according to the app entries and are displayed as follows:

 - If the workday is recorded as a whole, i.e. by entering one start and end time with a break, Personio creates two blocks of time – one from the start time to the beginning of the break, and one from the end of the break to when your workday has finished.
 The break appears as a block of time between the working hours.